 “When you think about me,” I said.
 “I’m myself twenty-four hours a day, and, believe me, it’s not that fascinating.”

-“That’s just one of the things I love about you, Arnold, your almost complete lack of narcissism.”
+“That’s just one of the things I love about you, you dear man, your almost complete lack of narcissism.”

 “Perhaps if I were someone else I would be more narcissistic.”